James-Oswald/V5-MIPS-Assembler-Emulator/README.md

 |18       | display  | updates the java display*                                  |
 |19       | pause    | calls `system("pause")` pasuing the program                |

-\* the current version of this program updates display after every instruction is exectuted, making this syscall useless.
-However to change that just comment out line 165 of Emulator.cpp, `display()`.
+\* The current version of this program updates display after every instruction is exectuted, making this syscall useless.
+However to change that just comment out line 196 of Emulator.cpp, `display()`.